kindohm/tidal-osc-console-display/readme.md

 node index.js
 ```

-Optionally supply a single argument to control how many OSC messages
+Optionally supply two (ordered) arguments to specify the port to listen on and to control
-to keep in the log buffer:
+how many OSC messages to keep in the log buffer:

 ```
+# listen on port 11001 and display 5 messages
-node index.js 5
+node index.js 11001 5
 ```

+By default the app listens on port 5150 and displays 10 messages.